Deutschland sucht den Superstar: Season 11

 On 13 March 2013, RTL announced that there will be an eleventh season.
 The judges from the previous season, with the exception of Dieter Bohlen, were replaced by rapper Kay One, the singer Mieze Katz of the band MIA., and the Schlager singer Marianne Rosenberg.
 Nazan Eckes returned as the host of the eleventh season, however without Raúl Richter.
 The season started on Wednesday, 8 January 2014 on RTL.
 The season's headline was "Kandidaten an die Macht!" ("Candidates, take over!").

 The top 30, which consisted of 15 female and 15 male contestants, were brought to Cuba for the further competition.
 In the top 20 round, the judges chose the top ten to compete in the live shows.
 Five of the ten eliminated contestants were given a wild card by the judges and made available for public voting.
 The two with the highest votes by the viewers will be joining the top 10.

-The season premiere attracted 2,70 Mil. viewers, which makes it the least-watched season premiere in the history of Deutschland such den Superstar.
+The season premiere attracted 2.7 million viewers, which makes it the least-watched season premiere in the history of Deutschland such den Superstar.
 However, ratings improved up to 3,33 Mil. viewers by episode three, which makes it the most watched episode of the season so far within the demographics between ages 14–49.
 Overall, this season showed the lowest ratings in the history of the show.

 For the second year in a row this season featured a female final top two and producing a female Superstar for the third time in the history of the show.
 Aneta Sablik was announced as the winner on 3 May 2014.